Project Overview

 Are there any alternatives you strongly oppose?
 Please explain.

 • Of the 60 respondents, a total of 39 (or 65%) ‘strongly opposed’ one of four alternatives for the management of the Town’s residual waste.
-A summary of the response from the community, including a snapshot of some of the comments provided by the respondents is presented below.

 Would you like to provide any further comments regarding the proposed alternatives or documents provided on the project page?